vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 Passing of environment variables
 --------------------------------

 The passing of environment variables, including remapping of variable names, can be achieved by setting your own custom data variables.
-If you don't need to set default values, or remap the name of an environment variable, you can instead reference the name of the environment variable directly, albeit that you must prefix the name with ``ENV_`` when using it.
+If you are using the ``classic`` renderer and don't need to set default values, or remap the name of an environment variable, you can instead reference the name of the environment variable directly, albeit that you must prefix the name with ``ENV_`` when using it.

 For example, if you wanted to display the value of the ``KUBECTL_VERSION`` environment variable in the workshop content, you can use ``ENV_KUBECTL_VERSION``, as in: